 Tracing the game’s evolution from a life-consuming passion to an inclusive sport.

-Have you ever heard of bulletball?
-If not, it’s a version of table tennis with a few tweaks- instead of paddles, you use your hands or arms to move the ball back and forth.
+Have you ever heard of BulletBall?
+If not, it’s a version of table tennis with a few tweaks: instead of paddles, you use your hands or arms to move the ball back and forth across the opposite sides of the table.
 The playing area is a circular table with two guardrails (as opposed to a rectangular table).

 Sounds pretty interesting, isn’t it?
-There’s more to bulletball, however, than meets the eye.
-Its inventor spent his life developing this game and faced terrible circumstances doing so ( even suffering humiliation from reality TV).
+There’s more to BulletBall, however, than meets the eye.
+The game’s inventor spent his life developing this high-caliber table game and faced terrible circumstances doing so (even suffering humiliation from reality TV).
 The only laurel on his head is that this game is officially recognized as an inclusion sport.

 Let’s visit the history and timeline of this exciting game.

 BulletBall was invented by Marc Griffin and his ex-wife Delores Griffin in the mid-1980s as a hobby.
 Since BulletBall was designed to be both comfortable and competitive, players may pick whether they want to sit or stand while participating.
 Like table tennis, the game’s objective is for you to return the ball to your opponent’s colored side of the table as quickly as possible.

 Marc’s friends and family were among the first to test out Bullet Ball during family gatherings.